 The most permanent agricultural factor is climate, and it is fundamental to every aspect of your farm.
 Temperature, insolation, wind, the annual distribution of humidity and rainfall – these are essentially ‘the rules of the game’, as Darren Doherty would put it.

-Geography concerns the location of your farm within the region, shape and form of the land, along with underlying rocks and your proximity to potential markets.
+Geography concerns the location of your farm within the region, shape and form of the land, along with underlying rocks.
 If climate sets rules for the game, geography is the board on which you play.

 2. Develop Water Supply First